ublue-os/website/docs/images/bluefin/admin.md

 ### System Updates

-Bluefin is designed to be "hands off", System updates apply once a day and Flatpaks update twice a day in the background.
+Bluefin is designed to be "hands off".
+System updates apply once a day and Flatpaks update twice a day [in the background](https://github.com/ublue-os/config/tree/main/files/usr/lib/systemd).
+Updates are applied when the system reboots, therefore it is recommended to just regularly power off your device when it's not being used to ensure kernel updates are being applied.
+Application updates (like the browser) happen independently of this and don't require a reboot.

 See [configuration of updates](/faq/#how-do-i-configure-automatic-updates) if you want to change the default behavior.